 A prevalent problem that you might come across is if your car shakes when braking at high speeds.

-There are various causes why your vehicle might experience steering wheel shakes when braking, and it is critical to address this problem before it becomes a major issue.
+There are various causes including out-of-alignment tires, damaged brakes, or corrosion why your vehicle might experience steering wheel shakes when braking, and it is critical to address this problem before it becomes a major issue.